ThinkerPal/wowItsGit/readme.md

 Hello!
-I am a robot!
+I am an angry Darkness!

-This robot somehow eats food.
-It's favourite foods are:

-- Apple
-- Banana
-- Orange

-Wow there's a new line here!
+Kazuha is a joke.